 Where does that come from?

 I don't know.
 You hear things on TV, your parents warn you.
-My father always tells me not to walk home by myself but call my brother or him.
+My father always tells me not to walk home by myself but ring my brother or him.
 It's how I was raised.